Cairo International Airport: Limousines and shuttle buses

 There are several ways to leave Cairo airport upon arrival.
 The most convenient way is by one of the numerous "limousine services".
 Pick-up points are in front of the terminals (curb side).
 The prices are fixed depending on the destination and the car category, but different providers may charge wildly different prices.
-Category A are luxury limousines (e.g. Mercedes-Benz E-Class), Category B are Micro Buses for up to seven passengers, Category C are midsized cars (e.g. Mitsubishi Lancer) and new Category D are London Taxis.
+Category A are luxury limousines (e.g. Mercedes-Benz E-Class), Category B are micro buses for up to seven passengers, Category C are midsized cars (e.g. Mitsubishi Lancer) and new Category D are London Taxis.

 Public transport

 A shuttle bus connects with all the passenger terminals and finally stops at the Cairo Airport Bus Terminal where public buses heading to other destinations in Cairo and connect frequently to major transportation hubs like Abbasia and Tahrir Square/Abdel-Moniem Riad bus terminus.

 However, there were efforts by Transport for Cairo (TFC) to map the major bus routes and metro lines in Cairo.
 Having this map in hand is useful.

 Also, scheduling and route information of both the public Cairo Transportation Authority (CTA) and Mwasalat Mirs (MM) buses are now readily available on Google Transit and can be accessed using the Google Maps app and website.

-Persons carrying cabin-sized pieces of luggage can use most of the public buses in Cairo without having to pay for an extra ticket (unless they block the seat next to them with the bag, in which case they might be asked to pay for another ticket ranging from 5 to 10 LE).
-There were plans to connect the Line 3 of the Cairo Metro to the airport however, these plans have been put on hold.
-The nearest metro stations are Heliopolis square and Adly Mansour Interchange station.
+There were plans to connect the Line 3 of the Cairo Metro to the airport, however, these plans have been put on hold.
+The nearest metro stations are Heliopolis and Adly Mansour stations.

-Transit Map for Cairo Metro and Mwasalat Misr buses, provided by Transport for Cairo.
-Note that this map doesn't include the latest Cairo Metro expansions, as Line 3 now reaches Heliopolis Sq, Huckstep/AlHikestep and Adly Mansor Interchange Stations.

 Taxi

 With the exception of the so-called (and increasingly scarce) "Black and White" cabs, all regular Cairo taxis (colloquially known as the White taxi) are equipped with digital taxi meters.
-Taxi drivers in Cairo are legally required to switch on their Taxi meters the moment they pick up a new client (See video on Mada Masr).
-However, some taxi drivers will try to either manipulate how the meter counts the distance driven (by electronically tampering with their meters) or will remove the meter and force the customer to bargain for a price.
+Taxi drivers in Cairo are legally required to switch on their taxi meters the moment they pick up a new client (See video on Mada Masr).
+However, some taxi drivers will try to either manipulate how the meter counts the distance driven (by electronically tampering with their meters).

-Ride Sharing
+Ride sharing

 An affordable and reliable form of private transport readily available in Cairo are the popular ride-sharing mobile phone app based services such as Uber and Careem, which both accepts cash and card payments.

-Car Rental

-Several international car rental providers operate out of Cairo International Airport (CAI) and have offices both in Terminals 3 and 1.